moodboom/rad-scripts/README.md

 include breaking changes (major), addition of new functionality (minor), or bugfixes (patch).

-To painlessly kick things off, just start using git-sync to commit your changes.
+To painlessly kick things off, just start using git-sync to push your changes.
 This automatically applies semantic version tags to your code, starting with v0.0.0.
-Use --major when committing breaking changes, and --minor when committing new features.
+Use --major when pushing breaking changes, and --minor when pushing new features.
 Other than that, it should all be automatic.

-In more complex continuously automated environments, rad-scripts provides a framework for you to stamp the "next version" into your code base right before committing.
+In more complex continuously automated environments, rad-scripts provides a framework for you to stamp the "next version" into your code base right before pushing.
 Best practice is to create an app-specific "stamp" script for your app, and use it for every commit.
 Any type of app is supported, through a generic callback; npm module publishing is also supported.
 See rs-sync-cmd.js for a complete example that is used to publish rad-scripts itself.

-Commands include:
+git-sync is the primary command.
+It automates version stamping through a rebased push: stash, pull --rebase, stash pop, determine "next" version, stamp, commit, tag, push, publish

+All commands:

 * git-sync                   [--major|--minor|--patch] [msg msg...] > stash, pull, pop, stamp, commit, tag, push